telemachush/telemachush/README.md

 # Welcome!

-I am a Software Engineer writing mainly in Python.
+Software Engineer writing mainly in Python.
 Be sure to check my [blog](https://telemachus.dev)

 _How to reach me_: